13 Best Natural DHT Blockers for Men with Hair Loss

 5: Ecklonia Cava

-An alga found off the coasts of Japan and Korea, E. Cava is a promising new lead for cessation of hair loss and the growth of new hair.
+An alga found off the coasts of Japan and Korea, E. Cava is a promising new lead for the cessation of hair loss and the growth of new hair.

 Composed of polyphenols, this anti-inflammatory, and antioxidant-packed alga is common throughout Asia.
 It is also a food staple in that part of the world (16, 17).